hervenivon/awesome-discoveries/docs/growing-a-company/README.md

 ### The company loop

-Redbird was a data management platform using data acquired by drones to generate business and actionable insights for various verticals.
+Redbird provided a data management platform using imagery acquired by drones to generate actionable insights and business decisions for various verticals.
 When I was the CTO of Redbird, on top of building the platform, we started partnership discussions with large companies in some of the industries we were serving: mines and quarries first.
 The idea was to develop a joint product: they will provide the data (tire, trucks, blast, sensor), we will aggregate and enhance them along with the data we were already producing from drone imagery.
-As a conclusion, we built several products we sold from machine efficiency geolocalized to blasting history and quality measurement becoming a digital twin of our customers' physical world.

 These partnerships forced us to organize our startup as being the most efficient possible: